Atul18341/mern-todo-app/Todo_App/README.md

 1. Move to frontend folder in command prompt.

-2. Type npm install to all the dependencies when running for first time. (skip this step from second time.)
+2. Type npm install to install all the dependencies when running for first time. (skip this step from second time.)

 3. Type npm start or yarn start.